eeemarv/eland/README.md

 ----------

 * Set your domain in DNS with CNAME to the domain of the Heroku app.
-* Accept the domain in Heroku.
+* Add the domain in Heroku with command `heroku domains:add my-domain.com`
 * Copy the image files from folders msgpictures and userpictures to your bucket in S3 without the directory path.
 * Create a postgres database.
 * Import the data in the database from a pg_dump
-* Set the domain variable ELAS_DOMAIN_SESSION_domain=colorname-of-the-database
+* Set the domain variable ELAS_SCHEMA_domain=schema

 The images files will automatically be renamed the first time the cronjob is running.